spotys/hproof-take-home/README.md

 > ./rotate-secret.sh
 ```

 This terraform target rotates the key once a day therefore consecutive runs of this target do not actually rotate the key.
-To rotate the key immediatelly you can use a git-ops driven approach i.e. changing the `vars/rotate-secret.hproof-take-home.tfvars:gcp/rotation/manual` token and re-run the `rotate-secret.sh`.

 ## Reading the API Key from Azure KeyVault